LivePersonInc/developer-center/pages/documents/WebsiteMonitoring/MonitoringAPI/getting-started.md

 ### Step 2 - Login to your Account

-* Login to your account and go to campaigns → data sources → conversation sources tab.
+* Login to your account and go to Campaign Builder → data sources → conversation sources tab.

 ![Data Source](img/monitor_start1.png)